TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualnetworkgateways/p2shighconnectioncount-public.md

 <properties
-    pageTitle="Increase your VPN Gateway SKU to address high P2S use" description="Increase your VPN Gateway SKU to address high P2S use" authors="evanba"
+    pageTitle="Consider increasing the size of your VNet Gateway SKU to address high P2S connection count" description="Consider increasing the size of your VNet Gateway SKU to address high P2S connection count" authors="evanba"
     ms.author="evanba"
     articleId="f78c8e26-9c40-4a74-a091-f76aecb49099_Public"